KaTeX/KaTeX/contrib/copy-tex/README.md

 [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardEvent)
 so that, when selecting and copying whole KaTeX-rendered elements, the text content of the resulting clipboard renders KaTeX elements as their LaTeX source surrounded by specified delimiters.
-(The HTML content remains unchanged.)
+(The HTML content of the resulting clipboard remains the selected HTML content, as it normally would.)
 The default delimiters are `$...$` for inline math and `$$...$$` for display math, but you can easy switch them to e.g. `\(...\)` and `\[...\]` by modifying `copyDelimiters` in [the source code](copy-tex.js).